Leeann Hysaw has earned 11 years of experience in massage therapy having graduated from Lincoln Technical Institute in 2007.

 How Much to Tip Therapists in General

-Reasons Not to Tip
+Reasons to Skip the Tip

-- The therapist is working for themselves.
+- The massage therapist is the business owner: The therapist is working for themselves.

-- The massage hurt you.
+- Pain: The massage hurt you.

-This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
-Drugs, supplements, and natural remedies may have dangerous side effects.
+This content is for informational purposes only and does not substitute for formal and individualized diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed medical professional.
+Do not stop or alter your current course of treatment.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.